 I instruct my students in the technical and conceptual aspects of Painting, Drawing I and II, Figure Drawing, Advanced Drawing, Illustration, Art Appreciation, Art History I and II, Introduction to Contemporary Art History, Contemporary Practices in Feminist Art Theory, Art Appreciation, Art and Technology, Introduction to Craft, Introduction to Digital Design, Portfolio, Sculpture I, II, II, IV, 2-D Design, 3-D Design and 4-D Design.
 I engage in progressive methodology by including technology throughout all studio subjects that I teach.
 I strive to instill within students a desire for lifelong learning; a desire that can be taken out of the classroom and integrated throughout one’s life.
 During class lectures, demonstrations, and critiques, I pose questions as a way of aiding students in realizing their own creative response, stimulating empowered critical thinking and active discourse.

 To inspire dialogue and foster creativity, I employ a variety of resources including those that are audible, visual, lingual, and tactile.
 With introductory courses, I spend ample time teaching the formal elements of art such as line, shape, value, and space as well as basic principles of art such as balance, emphasis, unity, and variety.
 With a clear understanding of fundamental art vocabulary, students have the confidence to explore more complicated nuanced creative expressions.
-The basic knowledge gained in Painting, Drawing, Art Appreciation, Art History, Crafts, Digital Design, Portfolio, Sculpture and 2-D, 3-D and 4-D Design also allows the student to participate in personal, technical, and conceptual endeavors.
+The basic knowledge gained in Painting, Drawing, Art Appreciation, Art History, Art Theory, Crafts, Digital Design, Portfolio, Sculpture and 2-D, 3-D and 4-D Design also allows the student to participate in personal, technical, and conceptual endeavors.
 I sincerely believe that introducing students to the tools, concepts, and processes of fine art and lifelong learning, is vital for creating an open and diverse global society.
 It is with this philosophy that I practice teaching.